 I am a photographer based in north-central Indiana.
 While my work covers a broad spectrum of subjects such as concert and event photography, firefighters and public safety, agriculture, portraits, landscapes, journalistic and street photography, and humanitarian matters, I most enjoy photographing people in candid moments.
 I am an experienced traveler and have worked internationally with NPOs, creating photo and video content for their work.
-My work has been featured by National Geographic's Your Shot, the Indiana State Department of Agriculture, and multiple news organizations.
-In addition to my freelance work under my brand The Stormworks, I am a photographer at Indiana University Kokomo in Kokomo, IN.
+My work has been featured by National Geographic's Your Shot, the Indiana State Department of Agriculture, and multiple news organizations, and I have worked as a photographer at the university level, covering everything from campus activities and student life to student trips.

 As an artist, my goal is to harness and express primal chaos-that essence of being that underlies all things at all times.
 I'm most interested in the internal conflicts of people--the wars in the soul and spirit that we each fight, and I strive to capture that in my photography in particular.